verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ## Multicluster
 Some Verrazzano components send traffic between Kubernetes clusters.
-Those components are the Verrazzano agent, Verrazzano API proxy, the OIDC proxy, and Prometheus.
+Those components are the Verrazzano agent, Verrazzano API proxy, the OpenID Connect (OIDC) proxy, and Prometheus.

 ### Multicluster egress
 The following table shows Verrazzano system components that initiate requests between the admin and managed clusters.